Fine Books & Collections

 Associate Publisher: Kimberly Draper

 Fine Books & Collections covers a broad range of topics and subjects of interest to book collectors, dealers, librarians, curators, and bibliophiles, from early manuscripts to modern first editions and everything in between.
 The core of each article is an engaging narrative.
 We’ve published Nicholas Basbanes, Paul Collins, Anne Trubek, and many other leading literary journalists.
 Fine Books & Collections has two main forums—its quarterly print edition and its free monthly e-letter for collectors.
-Both publish original content, and both are open to freelancers.
+Both publish original content.

 - FB&C’s content is distinguished by excellent reporting, solid research, a captivating point of view, or all three.
 We are 90% freelance written and welcome proposals from writers and also assign topics to writers.
 Our stories use the book as a starting place for telling a bigger story.
 Lists of facts, the minutiae of first edition identification, and author bibliographies are typically addressed in sidebars when necessary.
 The best way to see the range of topics we cover is to look at the tables of contents for past issues.

 - The digest (front of book) section contains shorter, newsier pieces of 500-700 words exclusive to the print quarterly, so timeliness is important.
-Digest is divided into four categories—book, art, object, and exhibit—therefore, queries must fall into one of these specific categories.
-Book focuses on a particular book, newly published or suddenly collectible, etc.; Art focuses on non-book works on paper, illustration, and/or drawings; Object focuses on ‘other’ collectibles & antiques, such as furniture, pens, coins, etc.; Exhibit focuses on a new or recently opened library or museum exhibit of major interest.
+Digest is divided into three categories—book, art, and object—therefore, queries must fall into one of these specific categories.
+Book focuses on a particular book, newly published or suddenly collectible, etc.; Art focuses on non-book works on paper, illustration, and/or drawings; Object focuses on ‘other’ collectibles & antiques, such as furniture, pens, coins, etc.

 - We encourage contributors to consult with experts who can shed light on the subject, or perhaps express an opposing view.
 Most articles in FB&C include interviews with subject matter experts or quotes from letters or books.
 We do not often publish stories that are just the author’s opinion/experience.
 We generally avoid first-person narratives, but they are not unheard of, as in this example from July 2010 and Rosecrans Baldwin’s essay on a Pulitzer Prize–winning ancestor.

 - We prefer email queries summarizing your article idea.
 Be sure to include samples/links to samples of your writing, whether published or unpublished.
-Send queries to Written submissions are also accepted if mailed to Fine Books & Collections, ATTN: Writing Submission, 101 Europa Drive, Suite 150, Chapel Hill, NC 27517.
+Send queries to firstname.lastname@example.org.
+Written submissions are also accepted if mailed to Fine Books & Collections, ATTN: Writing Submission, 100 Europa Drive, Suite 290, Chapel Hill, NC 27517-2310.
 DO NOT MAIL ORIGINALS.
 We cannot be responsible for lost submissions and only return materials accompanied by a SASE.